rikulo/rikulo-docs/stream/Request_and_Response/Request_Routing.md

 ##Map URI to a Request Handler

 A URI is typically mapped to a request handler (aka., renderer).
 A request handler is as a closure.
-Its first argument must be [HttpConncet](api:stream).
+Its first argument must be [HttpConnect](api:stream).
 It can take additional optional named parameters.
 For example,

     void listUser(HttpConnect connect) {
     }